-PREMIUM CONTENT It’s an important time to review legal questions and issues related to COVID-19.
+SUBSCRIBER CONTENT It’s an important time to review legal questions and issues related to COVID-19.
 There is a lot of mis-information flying around and it’s easy for providers to get tripped up.
 But providers must ensure that they are doing it right in order to avoid a day of legal reckoning that could threaten their businesses in the future.

 Concern for healthcare workers in every setting knows no bounds!
 Providers' imperative is clear: everything possible must be done to keep them safe.

 How can providers offer support for caregivers?
 A key way for providers to assist may be to collaborate with charitable organizations in the community.

 Post-acute providers, patients, and their families have very successfully raised issues with hospital administrations related to patients' right to choose.